 7. To forward ports on your router, look for a tab or menu labeled “Applications & Gaming,” “Advanced,” “Port Forwarding/Port Triggering,” “NAT/QoS,” or something similar.

 8. Now, go into the settings and add a rule for Parsec for each IP address you found in the traceroute.
 Parsec uses 1 UDP port for each connection, so if you just plan on having one friend or yourself connect to the host PC, you can forward ports 8000-8002.
 If you plan on having more people connect to you all at the same time, you can forward ports 8000-8020.
 Enable this port forwarding through each IP address for UDP, and hopefully you'll be set.
 If it doesn't work, you may need to use a VPN.

 SETTING UP PARSEC FOR THE CONNECTIONS

 Once you've set up port forwarding, visit the networking tab of Parsec's settings.

 Once you've forwarded your ports, if you're the server, add the first port to the Server Start Port.
 We recommend 8000 as a starting port.
 If you're the guest/client computer, we recommend 9000 as a start port.
 We also suggest turning of UPnP in case it gets in the way of your port forwarding - this is unlikely, but just in case, you might as well turn it off.
-You will know that it is saved if the current ports listed under the input field are 8000, 8002, 8003.
+You will know that it is saved if the current ports listed under the input field is 8000.